abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/1-Data-Structures.md

 - For any parent node of an Array at index `n`:
   ![Array representation](./img/binary-heap3.png)
+  - We may start at index `1` to make the math easier, but it's more common to start at index `0`
   - the `left` child is stored at `2n + 1`
   - the `right` child is stored at `2n + 2`
 - For any child node at index `n`:
   - its parent is at index `(n - 1) / 2` **floored**
+- Here, we are guaranteed not to have empty slots in the array, because we're adding elements from left to right, and it's a **complete binary tree**

 ---